Call for Proposals!

 Background

-For this CfP, Catalytic is partnering with the SDG Impact Finance Initiative to amplify the outreach to market and power up the selection process.
+For this Call for Proposals, Catalytic Finance Foundation is partnering with the SDG Impact Finance Initiative (SIFI) to broaden market outreach and strengthen the fund selection process.

 Minimum Criteria (to confirm eligibility of Candidate to the Investment Window )